jon-jacky/home/design.md

   symbol in the original text, with as few added words and paraphrasing as possible.
-This results in sentences which hopefully provide a more literal translation, but are bare and minimalist, sometimes awkward, and often doesnt make sense.
+This results in sentences which hopefully provide a more literal translation, but are bare and minimalist, sometimes awkward, and often doesn't make sense.
 You, the reader, will have to wrestle with some sentences, trying to wring out of them whatever meaning their author was trying to express 2300 years ago, instead of my simply telling you what I think they mean. ..."